Jordy Bruijn

-Jordy Bruijn (born 23 July 1996) is a Dutch professional footballer who plays as a midfielder for Super League club Bali United.
+Jordy Bruijn (born 23 July 1996) is a Dutch professional footballer who last played as an attacking midfielder for Super League club Bali United.

 Career

 Ajax

 Bruijn is a youth exponent from Ajax.
 He made his professional debut with Jong Ajax on 6 November 2015 in an Eerste Divisie game against MVV Maastricht replacing Milan Vissie after 75 minutes.
 After suffering several injuries, he played one match for Jong Ajax in the 2015–16 season.

 Heerenveen

 In May 2016, Bruijn signed a one-year deal with SC Heerenveen.

 Loan to NEC

 On 31 January 2019, it was announced that Bruijn was sent on loan to NEC Nijmegen for the remainder of the season.
 A day later, he made his debut in the 4–1 won home win against Jong FC Utrecht.
 On 23 February, he scored his first goal for NEC in the 5–0 home win over Almere City.
 He made an impression during his loan period, where he made 16 appearances and scored twice.